All settings are stored in the URL. This is updated every time you make a change.

 In there you will also find the button to open up this guide.

-To stop these calculations permanently, under Global Settings change Display to "Grid off".
+To stop these calculations permanently, under Global Settings change Display to "Noise map off".

 You can speed up calculations by enabling multi-thread calculations.
 This will utilise more cores of your CPU for faster processing.

-All the settings for the model are stored in the URL in the location bar which means you can simply bookmark the web page and it will save your model exactly as it is.
+Your model is stored in the browser location bar URL.
+Bookmark the web page and it will save your model exactly as it is.

 Remember to create a new bookmark or update the old one whenever you make any further changes.